Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 2. Open up the file `setup_mirror_reconstruction_toolbox.m` and run it.
 This will add the toolbox to MATLAB's path and generate a couple of important files to keep track of and manage the projects you'll be creating (`project_dirs.m` and `toolbox_dir.mat`).

 	> WARNING: If you run `setup_mirror_reconstruction_toolbox.m` directly from its folder (so that MATLAB opens in its directory), the script will think that the toolbox is already on the path, and enter reintiailzie/reset mode.
 Therefore, it is recommended to launch MATLAB in some other path and then navigate to the `Mirror Reconstruction Toolbox` directory for a first-time setup.
-Otherwise, you may proceed with re-initialize mode, and manually save the current working directory (i.e., `Cloned Path/Mirror Reconstruction Toolbox` to toolbox path by running `savepath(pwd)` in the command window.
+Otherwise, you may proceed with re-initialize mode, and manually save the current working directory (i.e., `Cloned Path/Mirror Reconstruction Toolbox/` to toolbox path by running `savepath(pwd)` in the command window.

 3. Create a project in any directory by navigating to it inside MATLAB and running the following in the command window: